natebarksdale/natebarksdale.github.io/src/content/blog/2009-10-17-the-dude-uniform.md

 description: Observing the curious fashion choices of Mumbai's men, I couldn't help but notice the striking contrast in style between the genders.
 emoji: 🎭
 tags:
-  - 👕 Clothes
-  - 👖 Jeans
-  - 🥻 Sarees
+  - 👔 Fashion
-  - 🎬 Bollywood
+  - 🌍 Culture
+  - 🌆 Urban Spaces
 haiku: |
   Colors clash and shine,
   Men in disco dreams display,